ph4ntonn/Stowaway/README_EN.md

 Stowaway can be excuted as two kinds of mode: admin && agent

-If you don't want to compile the project by yourself, you can check the release folder to get ONE!
+If you don't want to compile the project by yourself, you can check the release tag to get ONE!

 Simple example：
 ```